ChronoVortex/GO-BALLISTIC-/README.md

 - (RAVEN) Add new drone images
 - (RAVEN) Add railgun, AP gauss, gauss drone, rail drone and machinegun drone sector-specific rarities
 - (CNVTX)* Add machinegun array code
-- (CNVTX)* Add assault gauss code (DO NOT add them to the ranged weapons list, DO add them to the DLC weapons list)
+- (CNVTX) Add assault gauss code (DO NOT add them to the ranged weapons list, DO add them to the DLC weapons list)
+  - Flak, 2 projectiles for mark I, 3 projectiles for mark III
 - (CNVTX) Add about a billion more events

 * I need your input on this before I do it.